-D. Competency
+E. Competency

-When completing a competency, a student's performance on a medical imaging exam and the resulting radiographic image is evaluated and documented by a Registered Technologist using case log in the E-Value System.
+A Clinical Competency is the demonstration of knowledge, skills, abilities, and personal attributes that meet minimum requirements of the performance of specific patient-focused exams or procedures accomplished within the clinical setting based on medically requested examinations.
+When completing a competency, a student's performance on a medical imaging exam is evaluated and documented by an appropriately credentialed sonographer using case log in the E-Value System.